pingcap/docs-cn/tikv-configuration-file.md

 + The maximum size of the write queue.
 A `Server Is Busy` error is returned for a new write to TiKV when this value is exceeded.
 + Default value: `"100MB"`
 + Unit: MB|GB

+### `enable-async-apply-prewrite`

++ Determines whether Async Commit transactions respond to the TiKV client before applying prewrite requests.
+After enabling this configuration item, latency can be easily reduced when the apply duration is high, or the delay jitter can be reduced when the apply duration is not stable.
++ Default value: `false`

 ### `reserve-space`